irnc/irnc.github.com/_posts/2012-10-16-derby-overview.md

     In a production environment, string representation of a script to inline is uglified by uglify-js required from racer's node_modules directory.

-    ### view.render(res, model, ctx, ns, resStatusCode, isStatic)

-    *res* parameter is used to pass in response object, if not set it will be mocked by *empty response object*.

-    *model* must be an instance of `racer["protected"].Model` otherwise empty model object will be used with empty `_commit` and `bundle` methods.

-    Rest of the arguments will be assumed to be undefined unless they match the
-    criteria:

-    * ctx is of type object
-    * ns is of type string
-    * resStatusCode is of type number
-    * isStatic is of type boolean

-    After that arguments normalization view.render will call

-    ctx = this._beforeRender(ns, ctx); // defined in the View module

-    this._init(model, isStatic, function() { // defined in View.server module
-      view._render(res, model, ns, ctx, isStatic);
-    });

-    view._init method calls view._load and when it will be calling back, code in _init will partially mock model with empty implementations and call view._initValues(model) and callback().

-    #### view._init

-    This method is called only from `render` method.

     #### view._load